nachokhan/simplai/README.md

 ## Documentation

-To access the full documentation and learn more about SimoPAI, please visit the [SimoPAI documentation](https://github.com/nachokhan/simopai).
+To access the full documentation and learn more about simplai, please visit the [simplai documentation](https://github.com/nachokhan/simplai).

 ## Contributing

-Contributions to SimoPAI are welcome!
+Contributions to simplai are welcome!
 If you have ideas for improvements or find any issues, please create a GitHub issue or submit a pull request.

 ## License